 | Multi-function | Needs airflow discipline |

-- Overcrowding the tray
+- Overloading the basket

 Is the Best Airfryer Microwave Combo Good for Families?